Lyroth001/pongR/README.md

 ## Run Instructions

 This may work in RStudio, it definetly wont work in posit cloud, as it requires creating a window<br>
 This will work in Dataspell.
 Use that one.
-Its free for students, or using the early access one<br>
+Its free for students, or using the early access one.
+[Jetbrains educational licenses](https://www.jetbrains.com/community/education/#students)<br>
 Graphs load **when the program finishes executing**.
 This means it effectivly generates a powerpoint of a game of pong to watch back<br>
 I am aware this is not ideal